marianadesouzaaguiar/mini-seller-console/README.md

 📄 Data Export – export leads and opportunities as PDF or CSV

-💾 Persist filters and sort order in localStorage

-⚠️ Rollback for network errors (optimistic update failures)

-📱 Enhanced responsive design for tablets and mobile

 ✅ Unit and integration tests

 📝 LeadDetailPanel Overview